IACS-cryo/Delineation-WG/D1/deliverable1.md

-# Deliverable 1
+# Deliverable 1: Review report

-**Authors:** Kenneth D. Mankoff<sup>1,2</sup> \
+**Authors:** Kenneth D. Mankoff<sup>1,2</sup>, Fabien Maussion<sup>3</sup>

+**Affiliations:** <br>
-**Affiliations:** <sup>1</sup>NASA Goddard Institute for Space Studies, New York, NY, 10025 USA<sup>2</sup>Autonomic Integra LLC, New York, NY, 10025 USA \
+<sup>1</sup>NASA Goddard Institute for Space Studies, New York, NY, 10025 USA <br>
+<sup>2</sup>Autonomic Integra LLC, New York, NY, 10025 USA <br>
+<sup>3</sup>School of Geographical Sciences, University of Bristol, Bristol, UK

 **License:** CC-BY

 **Executive Summary**

-The International Association of Cryospheric Sciences (IACS) working group on the delineation of glaciers, ice sheets and ice sheet basins deliverable #1 provides an overview of the state of ice shet delineations from some of the more common and popular products.
+The International Association of Cryospheric Sciences (IACS) working group on the delineation of glaciers, ice sheets and ice sheet basins deliverable #1 aims to provide an overview of the state of ice shet delineations from some of the more common and popular products.
 These include basic data products used by much of the glaciological community (e.g., BedMachine), observational-derived boundaries (e.g., RGI 7.0) some regional climate model masks, etc.

+We reached out to the glaciological community ([CRYOLIST announcement](https://lists.cryolist.org/pipermail/cryolist/2022-November/008094.html)) and gathered a group of polar data experts,  producers and users.
+We asked our members to provide information on... and add the information to github.
+The following report is based on this initial consultation and contains new analyses of the presently available datasets.

 We provide an explanation for which products rely on which other products based on a community survey, and graphical statistical displays of the product union (X \union Y, or area overlap) and the product not-union (X \union Y', or area of product X outside of product Y).

 ## Products

+We list all products either introducing or using a Greenland or Antarctic mask.
+A mask is...

+This list is meant to be as exhaustive as possible.
+If a product is missing, please [reach out](https://github.com/IACS-cryo/Delineation-WG/issues).

 ### Greenland